11 Best Things To Do in Peru 11 Best Things To Do in Peru

 7. Admire the volcanic white stone city of Arequipa

-The old city of Arequipa is built by using the white volcanic rock taken from the nearby Misti Volcano.
+The old city of Arequipa was built by using the white volcanic rock taken from the nearby Misti Volcano.
 The volcano is now dormant (having last erupted in 1600) and can be viewed from the scenic Yanahuara viewpoint.
 The variety of fruits and veggies on Mercado San Camilo is due to the fertile volcanic soil in the region.

 8. Stroll down the cobblestone streets of Cusco

-Cusco, the ancient Incan capital is the most popular destination and great thing do in Peru!
+Cusco, the ancient Incan capital, is the most popular destination and a great thing to do in Peru!
 Wander down the cute cobbled streets featuring a mixture of Incan and Spanish colonial architecture.
 Hike up the hill out of Cusco to the stone wall ‘Saqsayhuaman’, discover the many cathedrals in the historical center, and finally, have a sunset view at one of the many viewpoints overlooking the city.

 9. See the sights of Lima by bike

 The capital city of Peru is fast becoming the new city of romance!
 Take a walk in the park of love or walk over the ‘Puente de Los Suspiros’ bridge.
+Due to its coastal position, the city is mostly flat, so it is perfect to cycle through to see the endless street art, beautiful green parks, and cliffs of Lima.

-If romance isn’t really your thing, go for adrenaline instead and spend the day paragliding or surfing as these are some of the most popular activities in Lima.
-Due to its coastal position, the city is mostly flat so it is perfect to cycle through to see the endless street art, beautiful green parks, and cliffs of Lima.
+If romance isn’t really your thing, go for adrenaline instead and spend the day paragliding or surfing, as these are some of the most popular activities in Lima.

 Did you know?
 Lima has its very own pyramid.